Wells Fargo: History

-Wells Fargo became the first major US financial services firm to offer Internet banking, in May 1995.
+Wells Fargo became the first major US financial services firm to offer internet banking, in May 1995.

 After its string of acquisitions, in 1998, Wells Fargo Bank was acquired by Norwest Corporation of Minneapolis, with the combined company assuming the Wells Fargo name.

 It then began on another set of acquisitions, starting in 2000, when Wells Fargo Bank acquired National Bank of Alaska and First Security Corporation.
 In late 2001, it acquired H.D.
 Vest Financial Services for $128 million, but sold it in 2015 for $580 million.
+The 2008 financial crisis resulted in many bank takeovers.
 In 2007, Wells Fargo acquired Greater Bay Bancorp, which had $7.4 billion in assets, in a $1.5 billion transaction.
 It also acquired Placer Sierra Bank and CIT Group's construction unit that same year.
 In 2008, Wells Fargo acquired United Bancorporation of Wyoming and Century Bancshares of Texas.

 On October 3, 2008, after Wachovia turned down an inferior offer from Citigroup, Wachovia agreed to be bought by Wells Fargo for about $14.8 billion in stock.
 The next day, a New York state judge issued a temporary injunction blocking the transaction from going forward while the competing offer from Citigroup was sorted out.
 Citigroup alleged that it had an exclusivity agreement with Wachovia that barred Wachovia from negotiating with other potential buyers.
-The injunction was overturned late in the evening on October 5, 2008, by New York state appeals court.
+The injunction was overturned late in the evening on October 5, 2008, by the New York state appeals court.
 Citigroup and Wells Fargo then entered into negotiations brokered by the FDIC to reach an amicable solution to the impasse.
 The negotiations failed.
 Citigroup was unwilling to take on more risk than the $42 billion that would have been the cap under the previous FDIC-backed deal (with the FDIC incurring all losses over $42 billion).
 Citigroup did not block the merger, but sought damages of $60 billion for breach of an alleged exclusivity agreement with Wachovia.

 On October 28, 2008, Wells Fargo received $25 billion of funds via the Emergency Economic Stabilization Act in the form of a preferred stock purchase by the United States Department of the Treasury.
 As a result of requirements of the government stress tests, the company raised $8.6 billion in capital in May 2009.
 On December 23, 2009, Wells Fargo redeemed $25 billion of preferred stock issued to the United States Department of the Treasury.
 As part of the redemption of the preferred stock, Wells Fargo also paid accrued dividends of $131.9 million, bringing the total dividends paid to $1.441 billion since the preferred stock was issued in October 2008.